DISCOSUMO/dataconversion/README.md

-This repository contains the scripts for converting forum data to the unified xml format.
+This repository contains the scripts for converting forum data to the unified xml format (defined in forumthread.dtd)